 For example, after a multi-car pile up in Colorado, the insurance companies will collaborate and attempt to reduce their risk by disagreeing with the police report, saying that the accident was “unavoidable” due to the poor road conditions.
 If they are able to convince the police that no one was at fault, they not only limit what they have to pay from their liability policies, but people with UIM may be unable to access their own coverage to pay for their medical bills and lost wages!

-And much of this will all happen behind the scenes where you have no control over the outcome… unless you hire a Denver accident attorney.
+And much of this will all happen behind the scenes where you have no control over the outcome… unless you hire an attorney.